 - Day students must have their own transportation to and from NHTI approved practicum sites in their senior year.

 - Students must have a flexible schedule that allows them to spend weekday mornings and/or afternoons at their practicum site while taking classes.
 There are no evening or weekend practicum placements.
 Students should be prepared to plan any work hours around their course schedule (including child care lab and practicum hours) knowing that these hours will change each semester.

 - All students must have access to a digital camera and video-capturing device to complete homework assignments.

 - All students must have access to Microsoft Office Student or higher.

 EYCD Evening Students Working Full-time in Child Care:

 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
-Upon acceptance into the program, evening students working full time in child care will be sent paperwork to complete and return to the Program Coordinator before starting classes.
+Upon acceptance into the program, evening students working full time in child care will be sent paperwork to complete and return to the Department Head before starting classes.
 The paperwork must be completed by the end of the first week of classes and will include the following:

 - signed confidentiality form;

 - signed Health, Character, and Technical Standards form;